trdroid/Android-Examples/Services/README.md

 After the worker thread completes its task, it can intimate the service to stop either directly or through a handler.

-### Killing a service
+### Platform taking down a service

-A service is taken down by the platform only when it cannot allocate resources for a foreground component, which usually is an Activity.
+A service can be taken down prematurely by the platform only when it cannot allocate resources for a foreground component, which usually is an Activity.
 Depending on how a service is configured, it can be restarted by the platform as soon as it detects the availability of resources.

+To prevent the platform from taking down a service prematurely, a service's priority can be increased by making it a foreground component.
+A foreground service's chances of being taken down by the platform is very low except under extreme cases.
+Marking every service as a foreground component could degrade the performance of the platform, so marking a service as a foreground component should be done judiciously.

 ### Usage Scenarios